sonic-net/sonic-platform-vpp/docs/README.vlan.bridging.topo.md

 L2FIB total/learned entries: 6/9  Last scan time: 0.0000e0sec  Learn limit: 16777216

 ```
-For FDB Entry addition via config file, an fdbadd.json file with Sample MAC and VLAN ID are created, where one of the entry looks like below, please note for ADD : "OP" = "SET", for DEL "OP" = "DEL"
+For FDB Entry addition on SONiC via config file, an fdbadd.json file with Sample MAC and VLAN ID are created, where one of the entry looks like below, please note for **ADD : "OP" = "SET"**, for **DEL "OP" = "DEL"**

 ```
   {